What to Expect at the First Visit:

 1. Patient History and Symptoms

-In preparation for the chiropractic consultation, the patient will be asked to fill out forms (can be downloaded at the bottom of this page) that provide background information about his or her symptoms and condition.
+In preparation for the chiropractic consultation, the patient will be asked to fill out forms that provide background information about his or her symptoms and condition.
 Types of questions typically include:

 - When and how did the pain start?